7.13 Actions and Decisions of the Conference

 - Categories of Abuse or Neglect(Jump to)

-- If a Child is made the subject of a Child Protection Plan(Jump to)
+- If a Child has a Child Protection Plan(Jump to)

 - Outline Child Protection Plan(Jump to)

-- If a Child is not made the subject of a Child Protection Plan(Jump to)
+- If a Child does not have a Child Protection Plan(Jump to)

 - Discontinuing the Child Protection Plan(Jump to)